 Rachel Tabachnick (associate fellow) researches the impact of the Religious Right on policy and politics in education, economics, the environment, and foreign policy.
 She has spoken at conferences on progressive activism, labor, environmental policy, and the impact of Christian Zionism on the Israeli-Palestinian conflict.
 Rachel has been interviewed on NPR and other radio across the nation on issues ranging from the privatization of public education to the political impact of the New Apostolic Reformation movement.
 She is a regular contributor to Talk2action.org and contributes regular to a wide range of print and online media.
 Read articles by Rachel Tabachnick.

-T.F.
-Charlton (associate fellow) is working on issues of religious liberty and racial, gender, and LGBTQ justice.
+Tope Fadiran Charlton (associate fellow) is working on issues of religious liberty and racial, gender, and LGBTQ justice.
 She is the founder and editor of Are Women Human?, a space for queer feminist and critical race analysis of religion and media.
 As a freelance writer she has contributed to The Guardian, Salon, Religion Dispatches, R.H.
 Reality Check, Ebony.com, and other outlets.
 Charlton was a Ph.D. candidate in the History of Science Department at Harvard.
+Read articles by Tope.

 Spencer Sunshine, Ph.D. (associate fellow) is a researcher and activist.
-His research interests include U.S. white nationalism, post-war fascism (particularly Third Position and European New Right politics), left/right crossover movements, and left-wing antisemitism; his other scholarly work is focused on the intellectual history of left-wing movements.
+His research interests include U.S. white nationalism, post-war fascism (particularly Third Position and European New Right politics), left/right crossover movements, and left-wing antisemitism.
 As an activist he has worked on issues regarding anti-fascism, police misconduct, prisoner rights, global trade agreements, environmental issues, and bisexual and queer politics.
+Read articles by Spencer.
+Follow him on Twitter at @transform6789.

 Victor Mukasa (Associate Fellow) started his human rights work back home in Uganda where he co-founded Freedom and Roam Uganda (FARUG), Sexual Minorities Uganda (SMUG), the East and Horn of Africa Human Rights Defenders Network (EHAHRDNet), Trans Support Initiative-Uganda (TSI-Ug), and African Solidarity.
 He was also the first African activist to address the UN about the human rights situation of Trans people in Africa.
 Victor is currently serving in the capacity of International Independent Consultant and Special Advisor on LGBT Human Rights in the areas of defending defenders, movement building, Trans organizing and advocacy, and policy development.